 Another highlight tourists should not miss out on when visiting Tran Quoc Pagoda is the Bodhi tree.

-The Bodhi tree in Tran Quoc Pagoda was a gift from India's former President Rajendra Prasad to VietNam in 1959.
+The Bodhi tree in Tran Quoc Pagoda was a gift from India's former President Rajendra Prasad to Vietnam in 1959.
 It was extracted from the Great Bodhi Gaya tree, where Shakyamuni Buddha sat and practiced more than 25 centuries ago.
 Do not miss the chance to stand in the shade of this sacred tree and be entranced by an aura of tranquility and reverence.

 Tran Quoc Pagoda opening hours: